1990 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Rare 1990 Half Dollar Error List

-The 1990 Kennedy half dollars were well struck, but some minting errors can still be found in this date that are worth significantly more than face value and deserve a spot in any collection.
-These error coins hold special appeal for collectors due to their rarity and unique manufacturing defects.
+The 1990 Kennedy half dollars were well-struck, but several minting errors have been documented that make certain examples worth significantly more than face value.
+These error coins hold special appeal for collectors because no two are exactly alike — each represents a unique manufacturing defect that slipped past quality control.

 1. 1990 Half Dollar Clipped Planchet Error